jamesjonesphoenix/X3-Colour-By-Race/README.md

       contain `plugin.jj.colour.by.race` as part of their filename.
     * Open the `X3\addon\t` folder and delete the `9965` t files.
-    * Delete the `9964` t files if you aren't using the True Relations plugin.
-This t file is used by both plugins.
+    * Delete the `9964` translation files if you aren't using the True Relations plugin.
+The `9964` t file is used by both plugins.
 * Load the save you made after deactivation.
 Colour By Race should be gone from the Artificial Life menu and its global will be removed from this save.

 ## Debug